Festa-Design-Studio/fds/README.md

 ## Project Overview

-Festa Design Studio is a design agency website built with Laravel, Blade, and Tailwind CSS.
+Festa Design Studio is a purpose-driven design agency website built with Laravel, Blade, and Tailwind CSS.
 The project showcases Festa's services, work portfolio, blog, and resources while implementing a comprehensive design system with a fully functional admin panel.

 ## Key Features

-- **Component-based architecture** using Blade components
+- **Component-based architecture** using Blade components with a comprehensive design system
-- **Custom design system** with Tailwind CSS
+- **Custom design system** with Tailwind CSS and reusable components
 - **Responsive layouts** for all device sizes
-- **Admin panel** for content management
+- **Admin panel** for content management with modern Festa design system
 - **Blog platform** with full CRUD functionality for articles and categories
   - **Featured Article** selection system for highlighting important content
   - **Article rating** functionality for user feedback
-- **Portfolio showcase** for displaying work
+- **Portfolio showcase** for displaying work with advanced filtering
+  - **Client management** system with logo and project associations
+  - **Sector and Industry** categorization
+  - **SDG Alignment** tracking for impact measurement
 - **Services section** highlighting capabilities
+  - **Project Design** services
+  - **Communication Design** services
+  - **Campaign Design** services
+  - **Sector-specific** content for Nonprofits and Startups
 - **Interactive Toolkit page** with dynamic filtering and pagination
   - **Real-time search** across toolkit resources
   - **Category and tool filtering** with URL parameter management